"Your Outdoor Living Specialists"

 9.3 The Customer must not encumber, dispose of or deal with the Goods except in the ordinary course of business.

-9.4 The Customer acknowledges that the Company has a security interest under the PPSA in the Goods and their proceeds.
+9.4 The Company has a security interest under the PPSA in the Goods and their proceeds.

 9.5 The Customer must do all things required to ensure the Company’s security interest is perfected and has priority.

-9.6 The Customer waives its right to receive notices under section 157 of the PPSA and agrees that certain PPSA provisions do not apply to the extent permitted by law.
+9.6 The Customer waives its right to receive notices under section 157 of the PPSA.

 9.7 As continuing security, the Customer charges all present and future rights, title and interest in any real property it owns.
 The Company may lodge a caveat if the Customer defaults.